SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Notes.md

 ---

+- How exactly do the operators (are they?) `delete` and `in` work?
+Why should they not be used on arrays?

+- How exactly are the values passed to the array/object bracket notation, for an array, inserting an element using `array['15'] = 'fifteen';` actually adds an element to the 'array' and not a key value pair.
+Is the 'index' converted to a Number if possible or does it work differently?

 - What is a `collection type` in JavaScript / ECMAScript?
 This is good to know so I can step through them in different ways.

 - In terms of specifying objects with properties, is it important to know, conventionally or otherwise what the difference is between: